Yasuhiii/Yasuhiii/README.md

 <h1>👋 Hey, I'm Eric</h1>
+     I'm trying to use GitHub more, so it will be a pleasure being here :)
 <p>
 🎓 Software Engineering & Computer Systems Student at Universidade do Mindelo <br>
 💻 Learning and practicing every day <br>